cspet53/CS-Peterson/README.md

 __________________________________________________________________________________________

 I hope that you like my intereseting projects related to python.
-Further with time, I would be publishing projects related to other wonderful programming languages
+Further with time, I would be publishing projects related to other wonderful programming languages.
+Please mind hitting the '+Follow' button on my profile to get more from me.

 ------------------------------------------------------------------------------------------